MicrosoftDocs/power-automate-docs/articles/process-mining-transform.md

     > [!div class="mx-imgBorder"]
     > ![Screenshot of mapping options.](media/process-mining-transform/map-cdm.png "Mapping options")

-1. Select each of the dropdowns under the **Query output column** heading, and select the corresponding column in your data that maps to:
+1. Select each of the dropdown lists under the **Query output column** heading, and select the corresponding column in your data that maps to:
     1. Activity name (activityName)
     1. Case ID (caseId)
     1. Start timestamp (startTimestamp)